zerooo111/mng-v4/ts/client/scripts/execution-queue/README.md

 - the loader now expects a real `.node` artifact and will call `scripts/build-rust-harness-native.js` to build/copy it into place if needed
 - set `CONTINUUM_HARNESS_BACKEND=ts-backend` only if you intentionally want the legacy TS replay engine
 - optional overrides: `CONTINUUM_HARNESS_RUST_PROFILE`, `CONTINUUM_HARNESS_RUST_NATIVE_PATH`, `CONTINUUM_HARNESS_RUST_AUTO_BUILD`

+### Harness Logging

+The harness keeps two JSONL files:
+- `CONTINUUM_HARNESS_EVENT_LOG_PATH`
+  - full relay + queue + replay event stream
+- `CONTINUUM_HARNESS_TXN_LOG_PATH`
+  - focused transaction/status stream for operator debugging

+If `CONTINUUM_HARNESS_TXN_LOG_PATH` is not set, it is derived automatically by replacing the event-log suffix with `.txns.jsonl`.

+In the devnet stack this means:
+- event log: `.devnet/run/continuum-harness-<group>.jsonl`
+- txn log: `.devnet/run/continuum-harness-<group>.txns.jsonl`

+The harness accepts relayer lifecycle events at:
+- `POST /ingest/relay-intent`

+and persists both:
+- `relay_intent_accepted`
+- `relay_intent_status`

+This is the file to consult first when a bot says:
+- an order was accepted but never executed
+- a cancel failed with a relayer-side reason
+- a sequence was assigned but never landed on chain

 ### Key Endpoints